MiaTothova/Movie-Quiz/README.md

 The image is from [Am I responsive?](http://ami.responsivedesign.is/)

 Movie Quiz is an interactive quiz game mainly aimed at adults but also any child movie lover 12+ years of age.
 Its main purpose is to provide a fun environment in which the player can test out their knowledge about movies.
+The user has the choice to pick the Short / Long game option and based on the user's selection an array of questions and images appears.
+The user then has the choice to answer and based on the user's selections the score is added at the end.
+This is a fun interactive game for any movie lover.

 ## UX